Eczema Explained

 What are the Symptoms?

-Symptoms can range from small itchy patches which can be red, dry, and scaly to more severe, larger areas with cracks, bleeding, weeping and crusting.
+Symptoms can range from small itchy, red, scaly patches to more severe painful and larger areas with cracks, bleeding, weeping and crusting.

 These can be very painful and unsightly, leading to infections, antibiotics, antihistamines and steroids.